About Me

 Research

-I’m primarily interested in observational stellar astronomy.
-Specifically, I enjoy using large sets of observations to determine and study the properties of stellar populations, so that we can better understand stellar and galactic evolution.
-My past research has only deepened my interest in stars, and I plan to further explore stellar characterization throughout grad school.
-I have also enjoyed my research in observational high-energy astronomy, and hopefully plan to also study these unique and powerful sources later in grad school.
+I enjoy research that uses observations to determine and study the properties of stellar populations so that we can better understand stellar and galactic evolution.
+Currently, my research focuses on asteroseismology, which studies acoustic oscillations in stars to determine characteristics such as age, mass, and radius.
+My research has only deepened my interest in stars, and I plan to further explore stellar characterization throughout grad school.
+I have also enjoyed my research in observational high-energy astronomy, and hope to participate in a study that combines it with my stellar astronomy research.
 If you'd like to read more about my research, please check out my page about it here.

 Created by Corin Marasco (Aug.
 2023, updated Jan.
 2024)